justinz99/react_p4-tenzies-game/README.md

-This is the forth and final project in the Scrimba course, Tenzies game, and it is built with React.
+This is the forth project in the Scrimba course, Tenzies game, and it is built with React.